vasylenko/devdosvid.blog/content/posts/2020/ansible-secrets-aws-ssm-sm/index.md

 ```
 This is nice if you want to insert a JSON as is, but you will need additional parsing in case you want to get only some of JSON elements.

-## Conclusion

-If you’re using Ansible in CI/CD, then having it on an EC2 Instance with the IAM role will make you avoid keeping any secrets on that instance at all.\
+## Benefits from using lookup plugins
+The biggest win here is the security — no sensitive information in the source code.

+Another benefit is the convenience of data management: instead using built-in local vault, you can manage the secrets in centralized way.

+One of the common use cases for this kind of setup is CI/CD pipelines that generally run in stateless environments.

-The IAM role must allow at least the read access to SSM Parameter Store (+ KMS read access to be able to decrypt the keys) or the read access to Secrets Manager.
+When using lookup plugins for Secrets Manager and Parameter Store, mind the access permissions.
+The assumed IAM role must allow at least the read access to SSM Parameter Store (+ KMS read access to be able to decrypt the keys) or the read access to Secrets Manager.

 You can find documentation for described plugins here [aws_ssm](https://docs.ansible.com/ansible/latest/plugins/lookup/aws_ssm.html) and here [aws_secret](https://docs.ansible.com/ansible/latest/plugins/lookup/aws_secret.html).